Sanfoor120/xemu-website/docs/docs/required-files.md

-xemu is a low-level, full-system emulator which emulates the actual hardware of the Xbox; this means that in order to actually run xemu, you must have a copy of the stuff that a real Xbox needs when it turns on:
+xemu is a low-level, full-system emulator which emulates the actual hardware of the Xbox; this mea ns that in order to actually run xemu, you must have a copy of the stuff that a real Xbox needs when it turns on:

 1. [MCPX Boot ROM Image](#mcpx-boot-rom-image)